 Non-Tenure Track & Special

 (where rank is applicable)

 (Criteria 1 applies to all.
-At least two of criteria 2, 3

-& 4 apply to non-tenure track; at least one applies
+At least two of criteria 2, 3 & 4 apply to non-tenure track; at least one applies to special)

-to special)

 - Contributions to education with regard to social work education field, in general, curriculum development, development of innovative approaches, extensions of teaching skill/knowledge to continuing education, workshops, seminars, lectures, etc. as evidenced by self-report of such activities, published articles, reports, monographs, course syllabi, and evaluations by colleagues and consumers, etc (2) - Participation in community welfare activities as evidenced by serving on boards and committees, giving speeches and workshops, providing consultation, serving on advisory panels.
 (4) - Assuming leadership roles in professional organizations and undertakings as evidenced by holding leadership positions in organizations and networks concerned with social welfare and social work.
 (4) - Scholarly work represents a significant contribution to the field of social work and social welfare as evidenced by articles published in refereed journals, books and book chapters, monographs, reports and papers, juried and invited presentations at professional meetings, external support for research and scholarship, evaluation of research and scholarships by external referees.
-(3) - Scholarly work demonstrates excellence, evaluation ratings and all written comments, responses from a random sample of current and former students who have taken courses from the candidate whose responses have been solicited by the dean, evaluations by colleagues such as specialization and/or concentration chairperson, team teachers, and others cognizant of the candidate's performance.
+(3) - Scholarly work demonstrates excellence, an ability to conduct independent scholarship, and a sustained focus that is likely to continue as evidenced by research and scholarly activities currently underway.
+(3) - Participation in school service and team teachers, and others cognizant of the candidate's performance.
 (2)

 - Contributions to education with regard to social work education field, in general, curriculum development, development of innovative approaches, extensions of teaching skill/knowledge to continuing education, workshops, seminars, lectures, etc. as evidenced by self-report of such activities, published articles, reports, monographs, course syllabi, and evaluations by colleagues and consumers, etc (2) - Participation in community welfare activities as evidenced by serving on boards and committees, giving speeches and workshops, providing consultation, serving on advisory panels.
 (4) - Assuming leadership roles in professional organizations and undertakings as evidenced by holding leadership positions in organizations and networks concerned with social welfare and social work.
 (4) - Scholarly work represents a significant contribution to the field of social work and social welfare as evidenced by articles published in refereed journals, books and book chapters, monographs, reports and papers, juried and invited presentations at professional meetings, external support for research and scholarship, evaluation of research and scholarships by external referees.
 (3) - Scholarly work demonstrates excellence, an ability to conduct independent scholarship, and a sustained focus that is likely to continue as evidenced by research and scholarly activities currently underway.
 (3) - Participation in school service and administrative roles as evidenced by committee membership, leadership activities, proposals developed, administrative accomplishments and related documents.
+(4) - Participation in university service and administrative tasks as evidenced by committee service, leadership activities and administrative tasks.
 (4)